University of Wolverhampton Students’ Union: Parents’ and Guardians Guide to Student Finance

 1. Student loans (for Tuition Fees and Living Costs)

 These loans are provided by the Government through the Student Loans Company (SLC).
-They are the cheapest form of money your son/daughter can borrow long term they only start repaying when they are in work.
-More information can be found at www.gov.uk/student-finance
+They are the cheapest form of money your child can borrow long term as they only start repaying when they are in work.
+More information can be found at www.gov.uk/student-finance.

 The above loans are to pay for tuition fees and help towards day to day living costs such as rent and travel.
 The really important thing to understand is there’s nothing to repay until your child leaves University and is earning over the threshold.
-Even then they only pay a proportion of their income.
+Even then they only pay a small proportion of their income and only when they are earning above the threshold (currently £25,000).

 2. Family Assistance

-As a parent, you might want to help your child out, yet the system is designed so that money should be available for your child to support themselves so you don’t risk putting yourself into debt.
+As a parent, you might want to help your child out, but you don’t risk putting yourself into debt.
 There may be a better and more financially sound way you can help.

 You could help with money put towards course books or stocking up the kitchen cupboard at the start of term (if they’re living away from home).
 Helping your son/daughter with the practicalities of student life could be very welcome.